NathanGibbs3/cptgenerate/README.md

 1. Location of Master Test Set ( defaults to tests/php );
 1. Location of Test Build ( defaults to tests/PhpUnit );

-   If set to "multi" will search for multiple Test Set locations formated as tests/phpX.X
+   If set to "multi" will search for multiple Test set locations formated as tests/phpX.X

    Dir | Namespace | Typehint